camskidmore9/RevUC-2022/README.md

 This was supposed to end up as a Discord bot to control and implement Spotify directly into Discord however, we could not find a way to make the audio stream into voice channels.

-What we accomplished in the 24 hours:
+What we accomplished in the 24 hours:<br>
-Create a Python based Discord bot
+-Create a Python based Discord bot
 -Give bot ability to perform reactive text tasks in Discord -Allow bot to join Discord voice channel and play local files -Understand the Spotify API and learn how to allow a python program to access your spotify account and control what music is being listened to through various commands